aizazaheer98/TVD/README.md

 # TVD
 # "DOWNLOAD TVD.rar FILE TO VIEW COMPLETE CODE"
 TVD is abbreviation for Traffic Violation Detector.
-TVD aims at finding two types of traffic violations that are:
+TVD has been built in "Google Colaboratory" in Python language.
+This project aims at finding two types of traffic violations that are:

 Driving on the Footpath.
 Driving in the Wrong Lane.